 To visit these mysterious paths, all you need to do is equip yourself with hiking gear, a hat, water and snacks, and choose where to start.

-The most convenient way to discover this hidden monuments of Italy is to take a road trip through southern Tuscany, through historical sites, hot springs, and the excellent cuisine of agriturismo like Aia del Tufo.
+The most convenient way to discover these hidden monuments of Italy is to take a road trip through southern Tuscany, through historical sites, hot springs, and the excellent cuisine of agriturismo like Aia del Tufo.

 A popular day trip from the nearby city of Naples, Herculaneum is one of the most impressive and valuable historical landmarks in Italy.